 Clean regularly and thoroughly: wipe counters, wash dishes and vacuum floors to remove cockroaches’ food sources.

 Keep pantry foods and leftovers in tightly sealed containers.

 Seal cracks and holes, including places where plumbing enters your house.

 Call Aptive to begin an ongoing cockroach control plan.

 German cockroaches can multiply rapidly.
 Call Aptive’s pest specialists at the first sign of an infestation.
-Our professionals are equipped to control cockroaches quickly and effectively in homes and commercial facilities.
+Our professionals are equipped to control cockroaches quickly and effectively in homes.
 Don’t worry about storing and applying chemicals, yourself.
-Aptive Environmental makes pest control convenient for you, using methods that are eco-friendly and pet-friendly.
+Aptive Environmental makes pest control convenient for you, using methods that are professional and effective.